kartoza/sawps/docs/src/administrator/manual/django-table.md

 ![Organisation Invites Table](./img/django-table-13.png)

-The Organisation invites table within the Django Admin interface provides administrators with the tools to invite users to the organisation.
+The `Organisation Invites` table within the Django Admin interface provides administrators with the tools to invite users to the organisation.

 1. **Add Organisation Invites**: Clicking on the `ADD ORGANISATION INVITE` button enables administrators to add a new organisation invite.
-To learn more about adding a new organisation invite, refer to the detailed documentation on [adding a new organisation invite](django-add-data.md#add-organisation-invites-table).
+To learn more about adding a new organisation invite, refer to the detailed documentation on [adding a new organisation invite](django-add-data.md#add-organisation-invites-record).

 2. **Search Functionality**: Administrators can utilise the search functionality to find specific invite records.